 .starterkit suffix is not added to your sub-theme's .info filename.
 This suffix is simply a stop-gap measure to ensure that the bundled

 starter kit sub-theme cannot be enabled or used directly.
 This helps people unfamiliar with Drupal avoid modifying the starter kit sub-theme directly and forces the new sub-theme to be properly configured.

-The first method is probably the most dynamic and will grant you the ability to change the variables and utilize the mixins provided by the Bootstrap Library.
+The first method is probably the most dynamic and will grant you the ability to change the variables and utilize the mixins provided by Bootstrap.

-The second method is rather simple and utilizes the CDN Bootstrap Library via the base theme.
+The second method is rather simple and utilizes CDN Bootstrap via the base theme.
 It is very static and will require you to override existing styling in your sub-theme.

 Regardless of which method you choose, you will need to un-comment the appropriate lines for your desired method in your sub-theme's .info file.